Faversham: Landmarks

 St Catherine's Church dates from the Norman period and was extensively restored in the 1860s.
 The nearby Ospringe Church, to the southwest of town, dates from Norman Britain, aside from a replacement tower built in 1866.
 The National Shrine of Saint Jude is a Roman Catholic shrine in the Church of Our Lady of Mount Carmel.
-It was established in 1955 and regularly attracts Catholic pilgrims.
+It was established in 1955 and regularly attracts Christian pilgrims and various tourists.
+It is part of a number pilgrimage routes (from London, Aylesford, Ramsgate).

 The Grade II listed St John the Evangelist church on Upper Brents was built in 1881 by Kirk and Son of Sleaford, It was founded by Mrs Hall of Syndale House, Faversham, the widow of a gunpowder manufacturer.

 The historic central area, especially the part-pedestrian parts between the station and the creek, attracts visitors, who can learn about the town's history and features at the Fleur-de-Lis centre, which provides tourist information and houses a museum.
 There is still a regular market several days each week in the market square where the Guildhall stands.
 Nearby streets feature old pubs, almshouses, shops and a growing collection of art galleries and restaurants.

 Faversham Cottage Hospital opened in 1887.
 It was extended in 1922 and included a World War I memorial, which was unveiled by Vice Admiral Hugh Evan-Thomas.
 The memorial was later adapted to commemorate World War II casualties.
 In 2014, the memorial became Grade II listed.